nlp4se/PRIMA/README.md

 ---

-### 4. Running the Full Pipeline
+### 4. Running the Full Data Generation Pipeline

-You can execute all steps individually or via a wrapper script.
+You can execute all steps individually or via the orchestrator

 **Step-by-step:**